ag10717/github-actions/README.md

 **Statement**: Using the parameters that currently exist in Azure DevOps to determine the improved pattern when using Github Actions (see [Pipeline Focus](#pipeline-focus))

-**Rebutal**: *Parameters defined at the top of a pipeline file should be not be the sole determining factor of what outcome you want to achieve.
+**Response**: *Parameters defined at the top of a pipeline file should be not be the sole determining factor of what outcome you want to achieve.
 The parameters exist as a way to pass user controlled settings like the idea behind "skipping tests".
 Environmental controls should either be done by approving workflows or manually being reqested by a user/developer.*

 ---

 **Statement**: Taking the example from the video - "I want to do a `DEV - Quick Deploy`", this should be the first Red Flag that parameters are being used wrong.

-**Rebutal**: *If other approaches were made that always controlled the release to DEV and not all environments.
+**Response**: *If other approaches were made that always controlled the release to DEV and not all environments.
 Then all pushes to a Feature branch, for example, could trigger a release to DEV.
 If Github Actions was always the platform of choice going forward you can use the features it provides to make that possible; ie: `workflow_run` triggers - see [Events that Trigger Workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run)*

 > NOTE: *It's also worth noting that in Azure DevOps, not having something run to all "Stages" is controlled by the `environment` configuration housed outside of each defined pipeline.*